 All rights reserved.
 The National Center for Maternal and Child Health (NCfMCH) welcomes requests for permission reproduce or translate their publications in part or in full.
 The document may be quoted with reference to the document, but not for commercial purposes.
 All reasonable precautions have been taken by the National Center for Maternal and Child Health to verify the information contained in this publication.
 However, the published material is being distributed without warranty of any kind, either expressed or implied.
 The responsibility for the interpretation and use of the material lies with the reader.
 In no event shall the National center for Maternal and Child Health is responsible for the potential damage from the use of the material.
-Opinions expressed by authors, editors or groups of experts do not necessarily reflect the decisions or stated policies of the National Center for Maternal and Child Policy or position of the United Nations Children's Fund (UNICEF) and the World Health Organizations (WHO).
+Opinions expressed by authors, editors or groups of experts do not necessarily reflect the decisions or stated policies of the National Center for Maternal and Child Health.
+The views expressed in this publication do not necessarily represent the policy or position of the United Nations Children's Fund (UNICEF) and the World Health Organizations (WHO).
 The designations used and the presentation of the material (including maps) do not imply the expression of any opinion on the part of UNICEF and WHO regarding the legal status of a particular country or territory, or of its authorities, or the delimitation of its frontiers.

-© National Center for Maternal and Child Health.
-2022
+© National Center for Maternal and Child Health, 2022